giulicasco/Tramia_rep/replit.md

 Tramia is an enterprise-grade customer and admin dashboard designed as a multi-tenant platform for managing AI-powered customer interactions.
 The system serves as a centralized control hub that connects with existing backend services (n8n, Postgres, Chatwoot, HeyReach) to provide comprehensive management of AI agents, conversations, knowledge bases, and operational workflows.
 The application focuses on lead qualification, customer engagement automation, and business intelligence reporting for growth-oriented organizations.

+# Recent Changes

+**January 2025**: Successfully converted the application to a Backend-for-Frontend (BFF) architecture that forwards all API calls directly to the user's existing n8n backend.
+The server now acts as a pure proxy layer, maintaining all existing frontend functionality while connecting to real n8n workflows for data operations.
+Environment variables (N8N_BASE, INTERNAL_KEY) have been configured for secure backend communication.

 # User Preferences

 Preferred communication style: Simple, everyday language.